hotio/website/docs/pullio.md

 ## Configuration

-You configure the scripts behaviour by adding one or more of the following labels to your `docker-compose.yml` for every container you want..
+You configure the script its behaviour by adding one or more of the following labels to your `docker-compose.yml` for every container you want.
+Adding no discord webhook will disable the notifications.

 ```text
 ...